 Carrie and her friends have performed “research” by questioning experts, observing patients, and trying different treatment modalities on themselves.

 That’s how Anthony di Fabio came to write several definitive books on achieving wellness from arthritis, as shown on our website in Rheumatoid Diseases Cured at Last, The Art of Getting Well, Arthritis: Little Known Treatments, and Arthritis: Osteoarthritis and Rheumatoid Disease Including Rheumatoid Arthritis.

 Sam was a practicing chiropractor who had the good fortune to work with medical doctors in the oncology (cancer) department in a medical hospital.
 His interest in solving the cancer problem grew out of their experimental research and eventually the central focus of his work became that of frequency resonance therapy.
 He apparently discovered a simple means of reproducing Royale Rife’s spectacular work.
 Sam’s work in frequency resonance therapy led him to do additional experimental work in many areas of health, including cancer, spinal cord injury such as spina bifida, atherosclerosis, Lyme arthritis disease, dissolving of internal scar tissue, and many infectious diseases.
 Despite extreme poverty and other hardships, Sam pursued his “research” quest with almost a religious fervor, and, indeed, Sam’s is a very religious man, believing that God has given him his wonderful healing insights.

 That is how Dr. John Myers’ “research” came to the attention of The Arthritis Trust of America, where he’s been provided with small, sustaining grants from time to time.
 He also was asked to complete more formal scientific studies by the National Alternative Medicine Foundation.
 The potential impact on human health is so huge that his work cannot be ignored.
-Should the work be reproduceable, true and consistent, he will have created a large dent in human misery.
-Dr. Myers’ bio can be viewed at Directors section and his case histories can be viewed at our research section.
+Should the work be reproducible, true and consistent, he will have created a large dent in human misery.
+Dr. Myers’ bio and link to his audio file can be viewed at Directors section.